DesignLiquido/xslt-processor/README.md

 New tests are written in Jest an can be run by calling: `npm test`.

-The files `xslt.html` and `xpath.html` in the directory test are interactive tests.
+The files `xslt.html` and `xpath.html` in the directory `interactive-tests` are interactive tests.
 They can be run directly from the file system; no HTTP server is needed.
 Both interactive tests and automatic tests demonstrate the use of the library functions.
 There is not much more documentation so far.

 ## Conformance